07 Dec Four New Year’s Resolutions That Actually Work

 2. Limit Sitting and Sleeping to 23.5 Hours

 One of the main reasons people fail their latest exercise regime is that often they would prefer to stick needles in their eyes than face the thought of going to the gym.
 So instead they end up doing nothing.
 We need to start viewing exercise differently, see it as movement that is essential for our bodies to function.
 Just like a car needs fuel to drive, we need movement to live.
-There is a growing body of research to show strong correlations between your health and the amount of time you spend sitting.
+There is a growing body of research that show strong correlations between negative health outcomes and the amount of time you spend sitting.
 The type of movement doesn’t matter, you just need to move!
 Find something you enjoy and you can mix it up everyday.
 Whether it is kicking a football with mates, swimming in a local pool, cycling first thing in the morning or even walking between meetings, the main idea is to limit the time you spend sitting and sleeping to 23.5 hours a day and dedicate a small part of your day to moving!

 3. Cut Out Refined Sugar